usadellab/untwist/README.md

 This section describes step by step how the above material is processed to identify populations and assign accessions to them.

+### Filtering out correlated SNPs

+Linkage disequilibrium (LD) is a population-based parameter that describes the degree to which an allele of one genetic variant is inherited or correlated with an allele of a nearby genetic variant within a given population (Bush and Moore, 2012).

+Such linked SNPs can bias population structure analyses.
+Thus we need to filter out SNPs that are highly correlated.

 ### Complete Linkage Clustering based on identity by state (IBS) distances